-Indeed, it was the South African apartheid regime’s minister for justice John Vorster who stated in a white nationalist parliament in 1963 that he would be willing to exchange all the legislation of his much-criticised Coercion Bill ‘for one clause of the Northern Ireland Special Powers Act’.Northern Ireland was solidified through systemic discrimination in the areas of electoral rights, employment, housing, education, language and access to justice against the sizeable Catholic population…
+Indeed, it was the South African apartheid regime’s minister for justice John Vorster who stated in a white nationalist parliament in 1963 that he would be willing to exchange all the legislation of his much-criticised Coercion Bill ‘for one clause of the Northern Ireland Special Powers Act’.Northern Ireland was solidified through systemic discrimination against Catholics, in terms of electoral rights, employment, housing, education, language and access to justice

 Unionist government ministers, almost without exception, boasted of their membership of the Orange Order, the secret oath-bound Protestant society that is barred to Catholics yet insists on marching through residential areas inhabited by them at every opportunity.
 The first prime minister of Northern Ireland, James Craig, proudly proclaimed that he was ‘an Orangeman first, and a politician and Member of this Parliament afterwards’.
 While the Orange Order is now a shadow of itself and its influence on events diluted, its ugly legacy remains.